billwallis/sql-problems/src/reviews.md

 >
 > There are _loads_ of problems, and a live query editor.
 >
-> I only attempted a few hard questions, but they were too easy for me to want to do any more.
+> I only attempted a few hard questions (while they were free), but they were too easy for me to want to do any more.
+>
+> The hard problems now all require a subscription.

 ### Pros ✔️